Skip to content

 ml cuDF/23.10.0-foss-2023a-CUDA-12.2.0-python-3.10.8

-I want to make some tests in an IPython console which uses cuDF.
+Let's now try to import cuDF from an IPython console.
 We start by loading the IPython module.

 The following have been reloaded with a version change: